Omni Services provides superior quality hydraulic hoses.

 Smooth Bore Hose

-The smooth bore hose is made for applications that require high flow rates for the transfer of fluids.
+Smooth bore Teflon® hose is made for applications that require high flow rates for the transfer of fluids.
 Typically, smooth bore PTFE hoses come in a diameter that is less than 1 inch, as this helps prevent the hose from kinking while fluids are passing through it.

-Smooth bore hoses have a higher bend radius than convoluted hoses and this means that they do not have the flexibility that is associated with convoluted hoses.
+Additionally, smooth bore hoses have a higher bend radius than convoluted hoses, meaning that they are not as flexible as their convoluted hose counterparts.
 The primary benefit to using a smooth bore hose is its price, which is considerably lower than that of other PTFE hoses.

-The convoluted hose is particularly noted for the increased flexibility that it affords over similar hoses.
+Convoluted PTFE hose is known for the increased flexibility that it affords over smooth bore hoses and other similar hoses.
 Convoluted PTFE hose is four times more flexible than smooth bore hose of the same diameter which allows it to be used on a wider variety of equipment.
-In addition to its flexibility characteristics, convoluted PTFE hose has a superior level of resistance to collapse under vacuum than smooth bore hoses, due to the structure of the hose wall.
+In addition to its flexibility, convoluted PTFE hose has a superior level of resistance to collapse under vacuum than smooth bore hoses, due to the structure of the hose wall.

 - Non Marking